SequencingDOTcom/Connect-to-Sequencing.com/README.md

 1) [register for a free Sequencing.com account](https://sequencing.com/user/register)
 2) [Generate an OAuth2 secret by selecting the "Free" plan](https://sequencing.com/plans)
 3) Add the Connect to Sequencing.com code to your site
-* Backend integration: encompasses the features for rendering correct request json string and encryption of it*
+* Backend integration: provides the features for rendering correct request json string including encryption
-* frontend widget will take care of user interface and interaction.
+* Frontend widget: provides user interface and interaction.

 Complete documentation can be found at https://sequencing.com/developer-documentation/connect-to-sequencing.com